E1GAT0-dotcom/D.R.I.F.T.I.N.G-a-rage-game-v2.5/README.md

 # D.R.I.F.T.I.N.G-a-rage-game-v2.5
 Quick Note: I didn't create this game; I'm working with the original creator (See Notes and credits).
 This repository will not be updated again until the game's full release.
 Whatever you do, do NOT report bugs here; they will NOT be seen/fixed.
+Most of the below is an edited version of the description in the scratch project.

 Instructions
   WASD to move.